salihah-rilvan/salihah-rilvan/README.md

 ### Hi everyone! 👋

-🔭 I’m currently an Information Systems undergraduate at Singapore Management University.
-I am most passionate about data science, especially, natural language processing and computer vision.
-That being said, I would also be very interested in exploring data and software engineering!
+🔭 I’m a recent Information Systems graduate from Singapore Management University.
+From my past projects and internships, I came to realise that I have a strong interest in backend software and data engineering.

-🌱 During my free time, I enjoy reading about health, fitness and food.
+🌱 During my free time, I enjoy reading about food and different culture/traditions in the world.
 My other hobbies include strength training, pilates, barre, running and cooking.

 📫 I am always open to new and exciting opportunities.
 Feel free to reach out to me at https://www.linkedin.com/in/siti-salihah-bmr/ if you would like me to contribute to your team!